 My academic career and civic contributions in Cuernavaca led to various honors including recognition by the mayor and city council (Reconocimiento, Huésped Distinguido, Presidente Municipal y Ayuntamiento de Cuernavaca, Mor.
 July 2003); honors bestowed by Universidad Internacional (Reconocimiento, “Ciudadano del Mundo,” Universidad Internacional, Cuernavaca, Mexico, May 8, 2008); Reconocimiento & Homenaje, “Distinguido Miembro de la Universidad,” Universidad Internacional, Cuernavaca, Mor.
 Mexico, April 14, 2011); and an honor by a civic organization Reconocimiento: Identidad Morelos, Feb.
 9, 2015, Cuernavaca, Mor.

-In conclusion, the study-abroad program in Cuernavaca became half or more of my duties at the College at Brockport, and later the focus of a successful entrepreneurial career in tourism.
+Finaly, in conclusion, the study-abroad program in Cuernavaca became half or more of my duties at the College at Brockport, and later the focus of a successful entrepreneurial career in tourism.
 I am grateful to the College for allowing me so many semesters abroad, to the Office of International Education and its Directors for their unstinting support, to my many colleagues in different departments who contributed to the program, and to the History Department for sort of tolerating my absences.
 I am grateful also to the administration and staff at Centro Bilingüe, now Universidad Internacional, for their dedication to providing a superb educational experience and a warm Mexican abrazo to the hundreds of SUNY students the College at Brockport has entrusted to their care.